isundaylee/stun/README.md

 echo 0 | sudo tee /proc/sys/net/ipv4/ip_forward
 ```

+Also note that the install script only enables IP forwarding temporarily until the next reboot.
+To enable it permanently, edit `/etc/sysctl.conf` and set `net.ipv4.ip_foward` to `1`.

 ### Compile from source

 `stun` uses the [Buck](https://buckbuild.com) build system.
-Once you have Buck set up for your system, use the following command at the root directory of the repo to compile `stun`:
+Once you have Buck set up for your system, use the following command at the root directory of the repo to compile a release version of `stun`:

 ```
-buck build :main
+buck build :main#release
 ```

 It is recommended to build `stun` with clang 4.0 or above.
 To point Buck to use a specific `clang++` binary, create a file named `.buckconfig.local` in the root directory of the repo with the following content: